 If you are facing debt issues, you may be considering filing for bankruptcy.
 However, you should understand bankruptcy and the alternatives that are available to debtors.
 Although bankruptcy is not permanent, you need to know what happens if you go bankrupt.

-Bankruptcy is a legal process that can last for 12 months, and can be an option for those who need to get rid of debts they are not able to pay.
-When you become bankrupt, possessions and property (non-essential assets) and disposable income can be used to pay off any creditors you owe.
-Once the bankruptcy period is over, your debts will become cancelled or discharged.
+Bankruptcy is a legal process that can last for 12 months.
+It can be an option for those who need to get rid of debts they are not able to pay.
+When you become bankrupt, the courts can use your possessions, property (non-essential assets) and disposable income to pay off any creditors you owe.
+Once the bankruptcy period is over, the court will cancel or discharge your debts.

 How Does A Person Become Bankrupt?

 Before you can understand what happens if you go bankrupt, you should first understand how a person becomes bankrupt.
-The bankruptcy court can declare you are bankrupt once a bankruptcy order has been issued.
-The court issues this type of order after it a bankruptcy petition has been presented.
+The bankruptcy court can declare you are bankrupt once the court issues a bankruptcy order.
+The court issues this type of order after the bankruptcy petition is presented.

-- A person that is bound by a voluntary agreement
+A debtor, creditors, or a person that is bound by a voluntary agreement can all present a bankruptcy petition.

 How to File a Bankruptcy Petition

 You should consult with an experienced bankruptcy attorney before you file for bankruptcy.
 The attorney will know the paperwork that you will need to file.
 The attorney will also make sure the paperwork is filed correctly.
-If the paperwork and necessary documentation is not filled out and submitted correctly, your entire case could be dismissed by the court.
+If you do not fill out and submit the paperwork and necessary documentation correctly, the court can dismiss your entire case.

 There will be fees associated with the filing, and if you hire an attorney, you will also have to pay additional fees for legal representation.